zelanko/sql-docs.it-it/docs/ssdt/walkthrough-extend-database-project-deployment-to-modify-the-deployment-plan.md

     // user's project does not have a pre/post deployment script
     if (currentStep is BeginPreDeploymentScriptStep)
     {
-        // This step marks the begining of the predeployment script.
+        // This step marks the beginning of the predeployment script.
         // Save the step and move on.
         beforePreDeploy = (BeginPreDeploymentScriptStep)currentStep;
         continue;